It’s the recipe for an unmitigated disaster.

 It seems that part of the magical moxie of the original Woodstock is that it is simply not repeatable.
 Perhaps the moxie of that moment was specific to that place, that time, and those people.
 Everything came together in just the right way.
 Perhaps there’s a synergy to moxie that we don’t quite grasp, and as much as we wish to recapture it, it’s just not meant to be.

 If you listen closely, you can still hear the moxie.

 Perhaps the reason it’s impossible to recapture the spirit of the original event is that the people who made it are gone.

 The hippies that made Woodstock happen grew up and moved on.
-Some clung to their ideals, but many ended up living very conventional lives that didn’t look a whole lot different from their parents.
-Those same hippies gave us the “Me” 70s and the “Greed is Good” 80s.
+Some clung to their ideals, but many ended up living very conventional lives that didn’t look much different from their parents.
+Those same hippies gave us the “Me” 70s, and the “Greed is Good” 80s.

 Some of the headlining acts who gave groundbreaking performances were gone just a few years later, victims of drug or alcohol abuse.